Aconcagua Gear List

 2nd layer | Warm gloves

-A pair of polar type or similar warm gloves.
+A pair of polar-type or similar warm gloves.
 The cold in the hands is vital to consider; they must be protected with the highest possible quality.

 The cold in the hands is vital to consider; they must be protected with the highest possible quality.

-3rd layer | 2 pairs
+3rd layer | Mittens

 Two pairs of gloves are required as a 3rd layer.